gscrow/dressipi-com/_posts/2019-10-08-innovating-at-speed-to-deliver-unique-and-relevant-in-store-experiences.markdown

 <p style="padding-left: 50px; font-style: italic;"> You spot a few other items you like whilst walking around the store and want to know their suitability for you.
 You scan their barcodes and the product is recognised by your digital AI wardrobe assistant who gives you feedback on versatility and suitability based on what you already own. </p>

 <p style="padding-left: 50px; font-style: italic;"> In the changing room, you can’t decide between two dresses.
 You want to choose the one which works best with the shoes and bag you bought last month.
-You simply scan the barcode and the AI visualises the complete outfit for you, together with multiple other outfit options with items from your wardrobe. </p>
+You simply scan the barcode and the AI visualizes the complete outfit for you, together with multiple other outfit options with items from your wardrobe. </p>

-<p style="padding-left: 50px; font-style: italic;"> But the personalisation doesn’t stop here.
-After you have left the store paying using your mobile Pay & Go,  without the need to queue at the checkout, the personalisation continues. </p>
+<p style="padding-left: 50px; font-style: italic;"> But the personalization doesn’t stop here.
+After you have left the store paying using your mobile Pay & Go,  without the need to queue at the checkout, the personalization continues. </p>

-<p style="padding-left: 50px; font-style: italic;"> Ideas about how to wear your dress for different occasions and how to style your dress with new complementary items when they arrive new at your nearest store (or online) are simple ways to continue to personalise the experiences for every customer at scale. </p>
+<p style="padding-left: 50px; font-style: italic;"> Ideas about how to wear your dress for different occasions and how to style your dress with new complementary items when they arrive new at your nearest store (or online) are simple ways to continue to personalize the experiences for every customer at scale. </p>

 <p style="text-align:center"><img style="margin-left: 0px; width: 400px;" alt="Graphic demonstrating personalization at different stages between the online and in store journey" src="/uploads/instore-journey.png"/></p>